ufz/ogs6py/README.md

 # ogs6py

-A Python-API for the OpenGeoSys 6 scientific modeling package.
+An upcomming Python-API for the OpenGeoSys 6 scientific modeling package.